Counselling in Schools service

 - Following the death of a family member or friend

-- When there is knowledge or suspicion of some form of abuse or domestic violence
+- When there is suspected abuse or domestic violence

 - When there are difficulties with friendships and/or bullying

-- When a child/young person is new to the school or area and is having difficulty settling in
+- When a child/young person is having difficulty settling in

 - When there are identity issues i.e. gender, cultural